Skip to content

 Can you fix radon before a Madison home closes?

 Often yes.
 A high radon test usually surfaces during the inspection contingency and leaves days, not weeks.
-Many systems install in a single day, which is why a quick match matters.
+Many systems install in a single day, which is why a quick quote matters.
 See our page on radon mitigation at a home sale for how the timing and negotiation usually work.

 Sources

-Call (608) XXX-XXXX
+Call (608) 567-4439